alanwhite/pbspec/docs/ux/ux_interaction_design.md

 - Cursor (insertion point) always visible when no selection
 - Selected elements highlighted (like selected text)
 - New content appears immediately as you type
-- Duration tool indicator shows what length notes will be
+- Duration tool indicator shows what length notes will be if cursor on bagpipe instrument staff

 **Rationale:**
 - Identical mental model to word processing: click where you want content, start typing
-- No mode switching required - actions always available
 - Selection acts as target for replacement (like selecting text and typing over it)
 - Cursor acts as insertion point when nothing selected
 - Rapid workflow: click-type-click-type without interruption